fboender/cfgtrack/README.md

 ### Manual install

-1. Download the .tar.gz file
+1. Download the .tar.gz or .zip file from https://github.com/fboender/cfgtrack/releases/
 2. Unpack it with `tar -vxzf cfgtrack-*.tar.gz`
 3. Change to the cfgtrack directory: `cd cfgtrack*`
 4. Install it on your system with `sudo make install`